Skip to main content

 • Don’t overdo salt intake.
 Excessive salt can impair temperature regulation and cause stomach distress, fatigue, and other problems.

 • You can assess your hydration by observing the volume, color, and concentration of your urine.
-Low volumes of dark, concentrated urine or painful urination indicate a serious need for rehydration.
+Low volumes of dark, concentrated urine, or painful urination indicate a serious need for rehydration.
 Other signs of dehydration include a rapid heart rate, weakness, excessive fatigue, and dizziness.

 • Rapid loss of several pounds of body weight is a certain sign of dehydration.
-Rehydrate before returning to work; working in a dehydrated state can lead to serious consequences, including heat stroke, muscle breakdown, and kidney failure.
+Rehydrate before returning to work.
+Working in a dehydrated state can lead to serious consequences, including heat stroke, muscle breakdown, and kidney failure.

-Discussion Points
+Discussion Questions:

 • What are you doing right now to ensure that you are hydrated?